Why (and when) reach for precious metals?

 How are gold and silver taxed?

-One more note for entrepreneurs: if you buy gold or silver as a company or self-employed person, slightly different rules apply to you – the metal is recorded as stock and you deal with taxes under the Income Tax Act.
+And one more note for entrepreneurs: if you buy gold or silver as a company or self-employed person, slightly different rules apply to you – the metal is recorded as stock and you deal with taxes according to the Income Tax Act.

 Where to store precious metals?